 First of all, making it a product limits its possibilities.
 A product will too many features for every sector makes it difficult to control and even more difficult to maintain security.
 Not to mention the higher costing for unnecessary features that many sectors don’t even need.

-On the other hand, if the enterprise Ethereum alliance members only offer standards, best practices, and reference architecture, innovators can easily use that to structure their model.
+On the other hand, if the enterprise Ethereum alliance members-only offer standards, best practices, and reference architecture, innovators can easily use that to structure their model.

 For example, it will enable banks to get their own enterprise Ethereum as their internal network.
-Similarly, other participants can also implement their own enterprise blockchain for the supply chain management.
+Similarly, other participants can also implement their own enterprise blockchain for supply chain management.

-Furthermore, as its open source, any company making a code base that can also be used in another company will get shared.
+Furthermore, as its open-source, any company making a codebase that can also be used in another company will get shared.
 This is the kind of coordination that they want to develop and facilitate within the enterprise Ethereum members.

 Govern and Facilitate Cross-Industry Development